michael-roger/KebabCase/README.md

 ### GET /housing-units

-**Description**: Retrieves a list of available housing units with specific attributes.
+**Description**: Retrieves a list of available housing units with attributes.

 **URL**: `/housing-units`